-Also if you do get a sudden attack of palpitation's or development of a sudden arrhythmia; try taking in some deep breaths or try this...take your head, place it down between your legs with your hands on each side of your head, than try pushing hard as you can outwards, as if you were attempting a bowel movement.
+Also if you do get a sudden attack of palpitation's or development of a sudden very fast heart rate; try taking in some deep breaths or try this...take your head, place it down between your legs with your hands on each side of your head, than try pushing hard as you can outwards, as if you were attempting a bowel movement.

 I know the latter part as previously mentioned above, does not sound too appealing, but believe me I have talked to folks that have told me this is very effective in assisting with arresting the palpitations.
 Just don't try to visualize yourself sitting in the bathroom on the throne when peforming this procedure, but rather try doing it on a more sturdy or comfortable chair.

 Remember the heart palpitations you are experiencing are normal, because your heart is still beating and pumping blood throughout the rest of your body.
 And there is nothing out of the ordinary occurring here, except excitement causing excitement, from possibly coffee stimulation or from nocotine products.

 If you do get palpitations with arrhythmia's and are especially accompanied by dizziness, fainting spells or difficulty breathing.
 This in turn may not be normal and you may need to consult your doctor or cardiology specialist sooner then later.

 There are also medications that are used to slow an already abnormal or rapid heart rate.
 Calcium Channel Blockers, verapamil or norvasc to name a couple in this class, can also be used to control tachycardia or palpitations.